 Because of this infrastructure, our graduate students and post docs are exposed to a wide variety of experiments in various stages of development.
 Our group also enjoys fruitful interactions with colleagues at many universities around the world.
 In addition to the four faculty members, the group has support for at least three postdocs and six to seven graduate students.
 We also involve a large number of undergraduate students directly in our research activities.

 Learn more.
-Click here to download the Medium Energy Group's Annual Report.
+Click here to download the Quark Interaction Group's Annual Report.

 Member Research Thrusts

 Gregg Franklin’s research probes the proton structure using experiments, based at the Jefferson Lab electron accelerator, which take advantage of recent developments in polarized target and polarized beam technologies.
 For example, the Jefferson Lab G0 experiment directly measured the distribution of “strange” quarks and anti-quarks in the proton using spin-dependent (parity violating) elastic scattering as a signature.
 It required an accuracy significantly better than one part in a million.
 The group has also probed the electric form-factor of the neutron using a polarized 3He target.
 As the design goals of future experiments put increasing demand on obtaining precise measurements of the actual beam polarization, the group will be implementing a new beam polarimeter based on helicity-dependent Compton scattering of beam electrons off of photons in a resonant laser cavity.
 On a longer time-frame, the group is involved in a suite of newly approved experiments which will utilize a new spectrometer dubbed “Super Bigbite”.
 Dr. Franklin will be overseeing the development of a hadron calorimeter and is co-spokesperson of an experiment which will user Super Bigbite to measure transverse quark-spin distributions.